 - 2.3 The system of controls on local authority capital investment is based largely on selfregulation by local authorities themselves.
-At its heart is CIPFA's Prudential Code for Capital Finance. - 2.4 For the financial year 2022-2023 the Council needs to comply with a new accounting standard for leases.
+At its heart is CIPFA's Prudential Code for Capital Finance. - 2.4 The Treasury Management Strategy for 2022-2023 included the implementation of a new accounting standard for leases.
 Under the current guidance there are two forms of lease, a finance lease (on balance sheet) and an operating lease (off balance sheet).
-On balance sheet leases are classified as 'Other Long Term Liabilities' and are treated as a form of debt which must count towards the authorised borrowing limit required by statute. - 2.5 With effect from 1 April 2022, where the Council is the lessee, almost all lease contracts will become on balance sheet, the only exemptions being for short term leases and low value assets, these exemptions are optional.
-The Council is reviewing all of its lease contracts to establish the impact of this accounting rule change.
-As this work is continuing an estimate of £5.7 million has currently been included in the authorised borrowing limit. - 2.6 On 3 February 2022 CIPFA issued an exceptional consultation on emergency proposals for updating the 2021-2022 Code of Practice on Local Authority Accounting in the United
+On balance sheet leases are classified as 'Other Long Term Liabilities' and are treated as a form of debt which must count towards the authorised borrowing limit required by statute. - 2.5 The new accounting standard was to be implemented in 2022-2023 and would have meant almost all lease contracts would become on balance sheet.
+The only exemptions being for short term leases and low value assets, these exemptions are optional.
+At the time, the Council reviewed all of its lease contracts to establish the impact of this accounting rule change and an estimate of £5.7 million was included in the authorised borrowing limit for 2022-2023.
+However, due to delays being experienced with the publication of local authority audited financial statements, implementation has since been deferred to 2024-2025.